jambonz/helm-charts/README.md

 The database (redis+mysql) and monitoring (grafana+influxdb+telegraf+homer) components of jambonz are provided as sub-charts, which allow them to be installed as standalone charts if nececessary.

 ### Namespaces
-This chart provides the option of installing everything into a single namespace, or installing into three different namespaces; e.g.
+By default, since 0.1.26 of this helm chart, everything is installed into a single namespace.
+However, you can optionally install the components into three different namespaces if you like, e.g.:
 - `db`: for the database workloads
 - `monitoring`: for the monitoring workloads
 - `jambonz`: for the core jambonz call, media, and api processing.

-If you don't want to install everything into a single namespace, then set the `global.dbNamespace` and `global.monitoringNamespace` in values.yaml to the namespaces that you want to use for these sub-charts.
+If you don't want to install everything into a single namespace, then set the `global.db.namespace` and `global.monitoring.namespace` in values.yaml to the namespaces that you want to use for these sub-charts, and also set `global.db.createNamespace` and `global.monitoring.namespace` to true.

 ## Installing the chart

-Here is example of installing the main chart as well as the db and monitoring sub-charts into the jambonz namespace.
+Here is example of installing the main chart as well as the db and monitoring sub-charts into a single namespace named 'jambonz'.
 The FQDNs for the ingress controllers created for the web portal, the API, the grafana and homer portals are also provided on the command line.

 The cloud provider where the Kubernetes cluster is running (google, in this case) is also provided as a command line argument.
 (This is needed to properly configure the [drachtio](https://drachtio.org) SIP element)